Super Lawyers

 If you are a Baltimore resident, you have been on the pothole roller coaster.
 There have always been just awful roads.
 When our lawyers pull out of our law offices and turn on Pratt Street, the first thing we do is hit a huge pothole that has been there for years.
 When this happens, people get angry and want to sue the city for pothole damage.

-The more potholes, the greater likelihood that there is a motor vehicle accident.
+The more potholes, the greater the likelihood of a motor vehicle accident.
 There are some ways that potholes might cause severe auto accidents.
 The potholes themselves may cause the vehicle damage, or worse, cause the driver to lose control of the vehicle, swerving into other motorists.
 Also, a motorist who sees a large pothole in his way may swerve out of the way to avoid it, and collide with other vehicles.
 If the weather is inclement and the roads are wet, such a maneuver can have deadly consequences and result in serious injuries and fatalities.

 How to Get Pothole Property Damage Paid in Maryland?